 Nights away should be spent camping, but where more appropriate, participants may make use of youth hostels, huts, or similar accommodation.
-Different campsites are to be used every day.

 11. Reports

 Verbal, taped or written accounts supported by photographs or other multi-media of the venture are required of all participants on completion.
 The report serves as a precious record for participants and can be shared with others.